-In children and new borns, however, it is best to visit a children’s paediatrician.
+In children and new borns, however, it is best to visit the best paediatrician in India

 Common cold does not have a treatment and the infection will limit itself after running its course.
 Antibiotics do not work against viruses.
 However, the symptoms of cold can be alleviated through certain over-the-counter medications like:

 - Decongestant nasal spray, but in limited doses

 Though over-the counter medications help relieve common cold symptoms, these are generally not advised for very young children due to side effects.
 Further, cough is the body’s natural defence mechanism for clearing the mucous out of the lungs.
 Here’s a list of methods to help make the patient comfortable during the common cold:

 - Drinking chicken soup – Though this has long been a home cure, studies now show that chicken soup has an anti-inflammatory action and relieves congestion by speeding the motion of mucus through the nose and reducing the contact time of viruses with the nasal wall lining.

 - Getting adequate rest

 “Cold, common,” NHS.uk, https://www.nhs.uk/Conditions/Cold-common/Pages/Introduction.aspx